CategoryCategory A1 International Horticultural Exhibition

 Growing Green Cities

 The overall theme of Floriade Expo 2022 is "Growing Green Cities".
 The Earth has seven billion inhabitants.
 More than 50% of them now live in cities.
 By 2050 this percentage will have increased to nearly 70%.
-With continued, relentless urbanisation, there is no other option than to look for ways of keeping our cities safe, healthy and attractive - to find a better balance between 'grey' and 'green'.
-In this context, four sub-themes have been developed that will be showcased at the Expo:
+With continued, relentless urbanisation, there is no other option than to look for ways of keeping cities safe, healthy and attractive - to find a better balance between 'grey' and 'green'.
+In this context, four subthemes have been developed that will be showcased at the Expo:

-The basis of Floriade Expo 2022 consists of inspiring exhibits from cities around the world, communicating their vision of the Green City.
-These exhibitions will be situated in a unique arboretum, covering the entire Expo site.
-The arboretum itself will be a complete catalogue of trees, plants and crops, arranged in alphabetical order, each item having a demonstrable function in the context of a green city.
-For example, some will lower a city’s temperature, others will store water, clean the air or create energy.
+Floriade Expo 2022 has an arboretum which covers the whole site: a catalogue of trees enriched with plants, crops and flower bulbs, arranged in alphabetical order.
+Each item has a demonstrable function in the context of a green city.
+For example, some will lower a city’s temperature, others will store water, clean the air, or create energy.

-Interestingly, the arboretum will be planted in alphabetical order.
 Each plot within the Expo grounds will be allocated a letter of the alphabet.
-A 4-metre wide strip around each plot will contain plants and trees, the Latin names of which start with the letter allocated to the plot.
+A 4-metre-wide strip around each plot will contain plants and trees, the Latin names of which start with the letter allocated to the plot.

-Participants will choose a plot with planting that bears a relationship to their exhibit, country or city of origin.
-Each plot has a surface area of 920m2, and participants may choose to occupy this as a whole, or as a half or quarter plot.
-Their exhibitis will reflect the Floriade theme and at least one sub-theme.
+Each plot has a net surface area of 920m2, and participants may choose to occupy this as a whole, or partial lot.
+Their exhibits will reflect the Floriade theme and at least one subtheme.

-Almere is a New Town.
+Almere is a relatively new town.
 It is only 40 years ago that the first pile was sunk in the reclaimed ground, and the first inhabitants settled in this new, polder city.
-Today, 200,000 people live in Almere and the city, within the European context, is seen as a successful example of a planned city within a greater, metropolitan area.
+Today, 220,000 people live in Almere and the city, within the European context, is seen as a successful example of a planned city within a greater, metropolitan area.

 Almere is growing fast and aims to be the fifth-largest city in the Netherlands by 2030.
-A stone’s throw from the tourist hot-spot of Amsterdam, which draws more than 17 million tourists per year, Almere forms part of the Amsterdam Metropolitan Area.
+A stone’s throw from the tourist hotspot of Amsterdam, which draws more than 17 million tourists per year, Almere forms part of the Amsterdam Metropolitan Area.
 The Expo site is a short travel distance from Amsterdam and directly alongside the A6 with a view of the Almere skyline.